lloyd/myfavoritebeer.org/README.md

-For simplicities' sake, "sessions" in this example are implemented using a [third party library](https://github.com/jpallen/connect-cookie-session) which encrypts session data using a private key and stores this data on the client.
+For simplicities' sake, "sessions" in this example are implemented using a [third party library](https://github.com/jpallen/connect-cookie-session) which encrypts session data using a private key and stores this data in a cookie on the user's browser.
 This approach makes it so the server doesn't need to store any data to implement sessions and keeps the example simple.

 ### Persistence